Indian Immigration Services Team

 Elephanta Caves, Maharashtra

-The Elephanta Caves, located on Elephanta Island about 11 kilometers off Mumbai, are one of the most interesting UNESCO World Heritage Sites in India.
-These caves date to the 5th–7th centuries CE; most of the caves are devoted to the deity Lord Shiva, and these caves have some of the finest examples of Indian rock-cut art.
-The most well-known sculpture here is the overwhelming Trimurti Sadashiva, a 20-foot-high sculpture of Shiva as the creator, preserver, and destroyer.
+Elephanta Caves, situated on the Elephanta Island, some 11 kilometers off Mumbai are one of the most interesting UNESCO World Heritage Sites in India.
+The caves are between the 5th and 7th centuries CE; the majority of the caves are dedicated to the god, Lord Shiva, and these caves contain some of the best areas of Indian rock-cut art.
+The most famous one here is the immense Trimurti Sadashiva, a 20-foot-high sculpture of Shiva as the creator, the preserver, and the destroyer

 The caves are known for their rock-cut architecture and sculptures depicting Hindu mythology.